What to see in Malta in 3 days

 ,regionOfInterest=(1024,682.5))

-Although Notting Hill is a London neighbourhood, there are several adjacent areas with their own distinct identity that are worth visiting:
+Although Notting Hill is a neighbourhood in London, in its surroundings there are several adjacent areas that maintain a very marked identity of their own and that are worth visiting:

-A very elegant area that houses the Kyoto Garden, a Japanese garden that looks like something out of a fairytale.
+A very elegant area where you can find the Kyoto Garden, a Japanese garden that looks like something out of a fairy tale.

-Kensington is ideal if you want to extend your route with some of the capital's most exclusive places, where you'll find world-class museums.
+Kensington is ideal if you want to expand your route with some of the most exclusive places in the capital, where you will find world-class museums.

 A sophisticated neighbourhood with exposed brick houses and a very "chic" atmosphere.
-Chelsea is perfect for continuing your walk south, exploring art galleries and exclusive boutiques.
+Chelsea is perfect for continuing your walk to the south, touring art galleries and exclusive boutiques.

-A fascinating and nostalgic museum where you can take a journey through the evolution of advertising and packaging design from the Victorian era to today.
+A fascinating and nostalgic museum where you can take a journey through the evolution of advertising and packaging design from the Victorian era to the present day.
 Museum of Brands is one of the most original and curious places to visit in Notting Hill.

 ,regionOfInterest=(1193.5,1800))